 - numbness or tingling

 A panic attack and an anxiety attack share some common symptoms, but they’re not the same.
-Learn more about each so you can decide if your symptoms are the result of either.

 Researchers are not sure of the exact cause of anxiety.
 But, it’s likely a combination of factors play a role.
 These include genetic and environmental factors, as well as brain chemistry.